Summer Camp at Camp Turrell

 The Staff of Camp Turrell

 Our trained, experienced staff will make sure that your stay at Camp Turrell will be enjoyable yet challenging.
-They strive to help each camper develop character, leadership and a strong sense of duty to family, God, community and themselves.
+They strive to help each camper develop character, citizenship, and fitness, and a strong sense of duty to family, God, community, leadership and themselves.

 The staff knows that a happy camper is warm, dry, clean and well fed.
 The staff will work hard to make sure that your unit is happy and comfortable.
-Our staff will be hand picked and of the highest caliber.
-And as always, our key staff will be BSA National Camping School trained and certified.
+Our staff is hand picked and of the highest caliber, and we are proud that our leadership team as well as many other specialty staff members are National Camp School Certified.

 The base is located in the foothills of the Catskills in Cuddebackville, NY, just north of Port Jervis.
 The reservation is over 795 acres and has a 95-acre lake.
 All of our facilities are inspected and certified by the BSA and the State of New York.